-The Dublin Bay biosphere encompasses over 300 km2 of marine and terrestrial habitat and is managed by the Dublin Bay biosphere partnership, which is led by the three relevant local authorities, Dublin City Council, Dún Laoghaire-Rathdown County Council and Fingal County Council.
+The Dublin Bay biosphere encompasses over 300 sq. km of marine and terrestrial habitat and is managed by the Dublin Bay Biosphere Partnership, which is led by the three relevant local authorities, Dublin City Council, Dún Laoghaire-Rathdown County Council and Fingal County Council.
 The partnership also involves other key stakeholders such as the Dublin Port Company and representatives from Fáilte Ireland and the National Parks and Wildlife Service.
 The partnership works with community groups, non-governmental organisations, NGOs, businesses, universities and schools.
 Over 300,000 people live within the newly enlarged biosphere area.

 Biospheres are internationally recognised for their natural resources and biodiversity, where nature and human activities connect.
 They are actively managed to promote a balanced relationship between people and nature through conservation on the one hand and sustainable economic development and human activity on the other hand.

 Another important goal of biospheres is promoting research and learning.
 Biosphere status is a designation granted by UNESCO, as part of its man and biosphere programme, launched in 1971, where it has been established that there is a co-ordinated approach to the conservation of habitats, species and landscapes through monitoring change and supporting research which fosters the potential for human activity and development.